-SCENARIO 3: RAE 1-7 AND HCPF FFS
+ESTABLISHING CHARGES/REIMBURSEMENT RATES SCENARIO 3: RAE 1-7 AND HCPF FFS

-RAE 1 RAE 2&4 RAE 3&5 RAE 6&7 QUESTION MH/SUD MH/SUD MH/SUD MH/SUD HCPF M/S What process is used to establish charges and reimbursement rates of payments for participant services rendered by providers?
+SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S What process is used to establish charges and reimbursement rates of payments for participant services rendered by providers?
 Please separate by benefit classifications as appropriate (inpatient, outpatient, emergency care, prescription drugs).
-IP/OP/EC - RMHP may determine reimbursement rates on the basis of State funding levels and/or fee schedules.
-Scarce services may receive special consideration for higher rates.
-IP/OP/EC - NHP/HCI creates and maintains a fee schedule with Medicaid appropriate rates, uses available tools to determine usual and customary rates including, but not limited to, Colorado Fee For Services Medicaid Rates and standards, CMS Reimbursement Rates, or market standards.
+IP/OP/EC - Pharmacy: RMHP does not have copays for Medicaid Members.
+RMHP reimburses pharmacies based on lesser of logic.
+Brand drugs negotiated at AWP minus % for any branded drug.
+Generics are set at a NADAC price or WAC or U&C. Pricing is the same for both Brand or generic (based on MSC from Medispan) without regard for BH or medical indications.
+RMHP may determine reimbursement rates on the basis of State funding levels and/or fee IP/OP/EC - NHP/HCI creates and maintains a fee schedule with Medicaid appropriate rates, uses available tools to determine usual and customary rates including, but not limited to, Colorado Fee For Services Medicaid Rates and standards, CMS Reimbursement Rates, or market standards.
 IP/OP/EC - COA utilizes established reimbursement methods such as: DRG for inpatient; RBRVS, EAPG, and Colorado Medicaid fee schedule for outpatient.
 In addition, provider contracts may also include value based arrangements that provide incentives for meeting quality of care KPI's.
 IP/OP/EC - Factors used to determine provider reimbursement rates: (a) provider location - urban vs. rural; (b) provider setting - office or facility; (c) competitiveness of our rates; (d) CPT/HCPCS code being billed; (e) Medicare reimbursement and tables illustrating office expenses; (f) education level of provider; (g) frequency with which a provider type specific codes; (h) for new CPT/HCPCS codes, evaluation of whether it is a replacement of a prior code, which we would crosswalk to the prior reimbursement amount, or a new IP/EC - HCPF uses the All Payer Refined Diagnosis Related Group (APR-DRG) payment methodology for provider reimbursement.
 This model incentivizes using the lowest level of care necessary for a service.
 The model is weighted.
 Each hospital has a base rate calculated from their Medicare base rates.
 The average cost of service at a hospital is multiplied by other factors.
 OP - HCPF uses its standard cost-based rate methodology that factors in indirect and direct care requirements, facility expense expectations, administrative expense expectations, and